- It’s very easy to change the way the mouse cursor looks in Windows 11.

 - Inverted

-- Custom color (you can choose between predefined colors or pick your own)
+- Custom color (you can choose between predefined colors or pick your own color)

 Out of the four, Inverted must be the coolest and weirdest option at the same time.
 I will try it for a couple of days and see how I feel about it.

-4. Under Mouse pointer style you can change the size of the cursor.
-For my 4K screen I’ve settled with “2”.
-Size “1” is too small for me, white “3 is a bit too big.
+4. Under Mouse pointer style you can make the cursor bigger.
+For my 4K screen, I’ve settled with “2”.
+Size “1” is too small for me, and white “3” is a bit too big.
 I’m not that old just yet.
+On my laptop, weirdly “1” doesn’t seem a small cursor size, so I kept it at the first level.

 Anyway, you can still select the old cursor schemes, dating back to Windows XP I believe.
 You can also add your own cursor schemes if you fancy something completely different.